- This machine should not be operated without induction.

 - For emergency situations, you find an Emergency-Off switch on the front-panel of the machine.

-It interrupts the power supply to the power module and tooling machine.
+It interrupts the power supply to the axes and spindle motors.

 However, the software - machine communication remains possible for fault tracing